jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_six.md

 ```

 + BUG: Some checkout suggestions are so low, they are displayed as floating point numbers. e.g. 1.5  2.5.

-Programatically sound,  No good for Darts
+This may be programatically sound, but it's no good for a Darts app, so we need to look into the checkout suggestions code and manipulate the suggestions so that they don't show floating-point values.

-The issue seems to be found in the double double combinations
+The issue seems to be found in the double-double combinations.

 ```javascript
 // Double-Double combinations